How to Use Photo Clipping Masks

 So how do you use a clipping mask?
 I think you will be surprised at how simple it is!

-What is a clipping mask: Simply defined, a clipping mask is a shape, which will define the edges of the item that is “clipped” to it.
+Simply defined, a clipping mask is a shape, which will define the edges of the item to which it is clipped.

 The shape can be as simple as a square, circle, oval, or another shape; but it can also be decorative, as the one pictured below,

 - Next, Open the image you would like to clip to the Mask.
 In the Layers Panel, place the image on a layer above the mask.
 We’ll use a photo in this example.

 - In the Layers Panel, click on the Photo layer to make it the active layer.
 Right-click and choose “Create a Clipping Mask.”

 The photo has now taken the shape of the mask, and you are ready to use it on a digital scrapbook page.